AbdelrahmanElsheikh965/Behat-API-Testing-and-Validation/README.md

 Copy methods from the terminal & paste them into main FeatureContext.php Class
 Implement your functionality, test, refactor, test and refactor until you pass them all.

+Consider testing your piece of software as it's very crucial skill to have.